Trekking in Corcovado National Park: Costa Rica’s Wildest Frontier

-Placed between sea and jungle in the farthest corner of the remote Osa peninsula, the Corcovado National Park is among the shiniest gems of Costa Rica‘s natural treasure.
-An ecosystem made of jungle, primary forest, desolated beaches and landscapes, all of it overlooked by the massive tides which allow or forbid access to it.
+Placed between sea and jungle in the farthest corner of the remote Osa Peninsula, Corcovado National Park is among the shiniest gems of Costa Rica’s natural treasures.
+It is an ecosystem forged by dense jungle, primary rainforest, and desolate beaches, all of it overlooked by massive Pacific tides that either allow or forbid access.
+The land here is hard, rugged, and wild.
+It hides genuine dangers behind its stunning beauty—an untouched charm that remains entirely unbothered by its low number of visitors.

 There are several ways to visit the park, all of them costly and quite complicated.
 We choose a two-day trekking from Carate to a shelter called La Serena, at the heart of the whole area.
 You walk 20 kilometres per day carrying all you need to drink and eat, sandals to ford the rivers, an anorak against the rain, a bag for the waste and everything else you might need on a trekking.
 You leave from Puerto Jimenez on a truck or a jeep, and after almost a couple of hours through dirt patch, fords and slopes you get at the landing strip in Carate, where you start walking.